PrestaShop/open-source/content/support/_index.md

 title: "Support"
 ---

-# I need help with PrestaShop
+# Get help with PrestaShop

 The PrestaShop open-source project can be freely downloaded and used by anyone, but it is provided "as is", with no warranty or dedicated support.